Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Overall, the fit lasted a little longer than fifty seconds, and Martina shrugged off the drones and was back at Adam’s side as soon as the tremors subsided.
 Nofl watched his patient’s neural activity return to within acceptable bounds, but he’d really, truly hoped that this particular complication would not come to pass.
 It changed everything.

-“...What next?” he asked, aloud.
+"...What next?" he asked, aloud.

 Forln’s impassive, old-school Corti emotionless mask was back in place.
 Thank the Universe for it.
-“If the patient *survives* we will need to adapt,” he mused.
-“We didn’t plan for seizures.”
+"If the patient *survives* we will need to adapt," he mused.
+"We didn’t plan for seizures."

 The room went silent for a moment, as everyone contemplated the development.

-“Cause?”
+"Cause?"
 Maf asked.

-“Difficult to say,” Nofl replied, glumly.
-“Human neurology is beyond anyone’s full understanding.
-If I were to hazard an informed and perhaps obvious opinion, though, I would suspect his reconstructed cerebellum and its connections to the rest of his brain were the root cause.”
+"Difficult to say," Nofl replied, glumly.
+"Human neurology is beyond anyone’s full understanding.
+If I were to hazard an informed and perhaps obvious opinion, though, I would suspect his reconstructed cerebellum and its connections to the rest of his brain were the root cause."

-“Further surgical correction is not an option,” Forln stated.
-“We cannot operate again this early, it would do more harm than good.”
+"Further surgical correction is not an option," Forln stated.
+"We cannot operate again this early, it would do more harm than good."

-“Later on?”
+"Later on?"

-“Perhaps.”
+"Perhaps."
 Forln thought for a moment, then shook his head.
-“But by then, likely too late.”
+"But by then, likely too late."

 Maf hung her head.
-“We are no longer rehabilitating him for military service, are we?”
+"We are no longer rehabilitating him for military service, are we?"

-“No,” Nofl sighed from the bottom of his heart.
-“No we are not.”
+"No," Nofl sighed from the bottom of his heart.
+"No we are not."

 ___